Kinosaur/recommender-systems-uni/miniProject2/part2/P2Part2_presentation_script.md

 # Item-based Nearest Neighbor (Adjusted Cosine) — Step-by-Step Presentation

-Hello, my name is [Your Name].
+Hello, my name is Kino.
 In this presentation, I will walk you through the implementation of an item-based nearest neighbor recommender system, step by step, directly aligned with the lecture slides from Week 5 and Week 6 (Collaborative Filtering, Asst.
 Prof. Dr. Rachsuda Setthawong).

 ---